Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 A few drummers use multiple bass drums or a single bass drum with a double bass drum pedal.
 This technique of double bass drumming is crucial in multiple heavy metal styles.
 A double bass drum pedal allows a drummer to get double bass drumming with just a single bass drum, thus saving space and lowering the effort and time spent on setting the drums up.
 This makes them quite advantageous in both recording and gigging situations.

-There are 7 parts of a bass drum which are: Shell, batter head, resonant head, Turning bolt hoop(rim) rug, Lug, turning bolts, bass drum leg and pipe clamps.
+There are 7 parts of a bass drum which are: Shell, batter head, resonant head, Turning bolt hoop(rim) rug, Lug, turning bolts, bass drum leg, and pipe clamps.
+There are so many sizes of bass drums available in the market but the most common of them is 20″ or 22″ in diameter.

 If you want to learn how to tune a kick drum, check out our bass drum tuning guide.